Greenhouse gas reduction

 In January 2020, we announced our Ambition Zero Carbon ambition.
 This accelerates our decarbonisation plans by more than a decade.
 We are transitioning to a zero carbon business by taking actions to eliminate GHG emissions from our sites and fleet by 2025 and by becoming carbon negative across our entire value chain by 2030.
 Through to 2030, we will invest up to $1 billion to deliver on these targets.

 A full description of our GHG emissions methodology is located in our Sustainability Data Summary.

 Our Ambition Zero Carbon

-- Launching next-generation respiratory inhaler to treat asthma and COPD with near zero climate impact propellants by 2025
+- Launch our next-generation respiratory inhaler to treat asthma and Chronic Obstructive Pulmonary Disease (COPD) with near-zero climate impact propellants

 The road to a healthy planet, healthier people through our fleet